simon-smart88/shinyscholar/README.md

 # SMART (v1.0.0)
-SMART (Shiny Modular Academic Reproducible Template) is a basic application written in R that can be used as a template to create complex applications that are modular and reproducible outside of the application. *SMART* was forked from [`{wallace}`](https://github.com/wallaceEcoMod/wallace), a modular platform for reproducible modeling of species distributions and we are very grateful to the contributors of that package.
+SMART (Shiny Modular Academic Reproducible Template) is a basic application written in R that can be used as a template to create complex applications that are modular and reproducible outside of the application. *SMART* was forked from `{wallace}` ([CRAN](https://cran.r-project.org/package=wallace), [website](https://wallaceecomod.github.io/wallace/index.html)) a modular platform for reproducible modeling of species distributions . we are very grateful to the contributors of that package.
 The features retained from `{wallace}` and the new features added in *SMART* are described in `NEWS`.

 *SMART* contains three components (Select, Plot, Reproduce) each of which contain two modules (`select_query`, `select_user`, `plot_hist`, `plot_scatter`, `rep_markdown` and `rep_refPackages`) and their code is found in the `inst/shiny/modules` directory.
 Each of the modules in the Select and Plot components calls a function with the same name that is found in the `R` directory.
 The `select_query` module and underlying function is the most complex, containing various components for handling errors, both in the module and in the function.
 The other modules are very simple but included to demonstrate how multiple components and modules can be used.